 I’m an editorial board member of the journals Policy & Politics and Research of Policy Review.
 I also serve as advisory board member for the Oxford University Press Book Series “Lessons from Policy Processes on the World’s Grand Challenges,” which is edited by Paul Cairney, Tanya Heikkila, Evangelia Petridou, and Chris Weible.

+I frequently organize and chair conference panels and workshops on policy processes, particularly focused on China and other autocracies.
 In 2022, I co-chaired ECPR Joint Sessions (online) and IWPP (Budapest) workshops on Policy Process Theories in Authoritarian Settings.
 Based on these workshops, together with Dr. Caroline Schlaufer (University of Bern), I am currently co-editing a special issue on Policy Process Theories in Authoritarian Settings, to be published (2024) by Review of Policy Research.
 See call for papers here.

 I am a board member of the Science, Technology, and Environmental Politics (STEP) Section of the American Political Science Association (APSA).
 I have also served on several APSA award committees.
 In 2022-2023, I was a member of the Lynton Keith Caldwell Book Award Committee in the STEP Section and a member of the Best Comparative Policy Paper Award Committee in the Public Policy Section.
 In 2021–2022, I was a member of the Paul A. Sabatier Best Conference Paper Award Committee in the STEP Section.